jakobgoodnessgracious/quote-api/README.md

 # quote-api
 Gets random quotes from an array.
-Allows for quote creation, and author filtering.
+Allows for quote creation, author filtering, quote updating, and deletion.